 Role of radiology

 Ultrasonography (US) is generally regarded as the first line modality used in the diagnostic process with its high utility, lack of radiation exposure and its capability of detecting the bile duct and liver parenchymal abnormality.
 In particular, its unique capability of detecting the parenchymal heterogeneity and the associated kidney abnormalities accentuates its role in the diagnosis.
-Findings include hypertrophy of the left lateral segment and caudate, normal or hypertrophic left medial segment, atrophic right lobe, presence of hepatosplenomegaly, dilatation of the intrahepatic and extrahepatic bile ducts with concomitant focal cystic or solid lesions such as regenerative liver nodules and periportal thickening, dilated intrahepatic bile ducts and stones in the ducts (Caroli’s disease), hepatic and renal cysts, and portal vein cavernous transformation (Figure ).
+Findings include hypertrophy of the left lateral segment and caudate, normal or hypertrophic left medial segment, atrophic right lobe, presence of hepatosplenomegaly, dilatation of the intrahepatic and extrahepatic bile ducts with concomitant focal cystic or solid lesions such as regenerative liver nodules and periportal thickening, dilated intrahepatic bile ducts and stones in the ducts (Caroli’s disease), hepatic and renal cysts, and portal vein cavernous transformation (Figure 2).

 Heterogenous appearance of hepatic parenchyma.
 The circled area depicts the presence of portal vein cavernous transformation.

-Computed tomography (CT) offers an advantage to US in that it provides a better depiction of gross morphology of the liver with accurate volume measurements and imaging of liver vasculature, as well as demonstrating any changes in the biliary tree (Figure and ).
+Computed tomography (CT) offers an advantage to US in that it provides a better depiction of gross morphology of the liver with accurate volume measurements and imaging of liver vasculature, as well as demonstrating any changes in the biliary tree (Figure 3A and B).
 Periportal cuffing, indicative of the fibrotic process, may also be easily detected with CT.
 Moreover, imaging of the central nervous system, particularly by CT is essential in the differential diagnosis of syndromes with associated congenital hepatic fibrosis.

 A: White arrows depict cystic dilatations of the biliary tree associated with Caroli's syndrome; B: Circled area shows portal vein cavernous transformation in a patient with Bardet-Biedl syndrome.

 Magnetic resonance imaging (MRI), on the other hand, is an attractive alternative, especially since it does not involve the use of radiating energy.
 Magnetic resonance cholangiopancreatography (MRCP) allows for detailed and thorough evaluation of the biliary tree and renal abnormalities, where lesions that were missed by US may even be detected.
 Some authors advocate that with the advent of newer technologies like half-fourier-acquisition single-shot turbo spin-echo (HASTE) it may even be possible to quantify the extent of parenchymal fibrosis.
-Brain MRI is also essential to identify cerebellar malformations associated with disorders such as the Arima, Joubert and COACH syndromes (Figure ).
+Brain MRI is also essential to identify cerebellar malformations associated with disorders such as the Arima, Joubert and COACH syndromes (Figure 4).

 A: A patient with Bardet-Biedl syndrome with normal findings; B: The circled area depicts cerebellar vermis atrophy manifested by more prominent folds/sulci, associated with Joubert syndrome.

 The left side of the image depicts a portal area with extensive fibrosis and the presence of several bile ducts with cuboidal epithelium that have arrested at different stages of the maturation process.
 On the right, hepatocytes with normal morphology may be seen (× 230, trichrome stain).

 As yet, no treatment modality has been shown to actually stop or even reverse the pathological process in congenital hepatic fibrosis, and it remains a progressive and debilitating condition.
 However, extensive research has been underway into the pathogenesis of fibrosis of the liver, particularly in the setting of chronic liver diseases, and some of the treatment options available may in fact be extended to CHF patients.
 Instead, for CHF, treatment is directed at the management of its complications.

 Several agents have been studied, particularly in the setting of chronic liver disease.
 Although results have been promising, especially in animal studies, the clinical impact on humans has failed to live up to expectations.
 For example, colchicine is a plant alkaloid that inhibits polymerization of microtubules, and is believed to be antifibrotic, preventing collagen secretion and deposition.
 It had been shown to effectively inhibit collagen synthesis and fibrosis in experimental animal models, however almost all clinical trials, as well as several meta analyses, failed to show any benefits in humans, and current recommendations do not include colchicine as an antifibrotic agent.

 The angiotensin II system, on the other hand, represents an extremely attractive antifibrotic target, as overproduction of angiotensin II has been shown to stimulate stellate cell activation and fibrogenesis in the liver.
 Angiotensin II may also play a role in the pathogenesis of portal hypertension, thus providing an added benefit to attempts inhibiting the system.
 The data in humans, however, has been mixed, with no conclusive evidence supporting the use of angiotensin receptor blockers for the prevention of liver fibrosis.

 Pirfenidone, another promising antifibrotic agent, whose mechanism of action is not clearly understood, was found to be useful in the management of idiopathic pulmonary fibrosis.
 Its benefit on liver fibrosis has yet to be sufficiently investigated.
 Other potential antifibrotic agents have been listed in Table 2.

-Table 2 Several antifibrotic agents studied in the setting of hepatic fibrosis of different etiologies[33-43]
+Table 2 Several antifibrotic agents studied in the setting of hepatic fibrosis of different etiologies[33-43].